loupeteam/Loupe-UX/README.md

 For more documentation and examples, see https://loupeteam.github.io/LoupeDocs/libraries/webhmi.html

 # Installation
-To install using the Loupe Package Manager (LPM), in an initialized Automation Studio project directory run `lpm install webhmi`, and `lpm install plc-sim` .
+To install using the Loupe Package Manager (LPM), in an initialized Automation Studio project directory run `lpm install webhmi`.
+If you want to install the simulated PLC backend, in an initialized Automation Studio project directory run `lpm install plc-sim` .
 For more information about LPM, see https://loupeteam.github.io/LoupeDocs/tools/lpm.html

 ## Licensing